kordano/kordano.github.io/_drafts/prototyping-with-cljs.md

        (input-widget this "Capture" :input-capture)]]))) ;  ⇐
 ```

 We should see a headline and three input elements by now on the page.
-This input should be added to our local stage, so we add a button that performs this actions.
+This input should be added to our local replikativ state, so we add a button that performs this actions.

 ```
 (defui App